Nested open books and the binding sum: The push-off

 \subsection{Framings}

 The fibre connected sum explained in Section~\ref{sec:fibre_connected_sum} requires the submanifolds to have isomorphic normal bundles and explicitly uses a given bundle isomorphism.
 The binding of an open book has trivial normal bundle.
-Hence it is sufficient to specify a framing to be able to perform a fibre connected sum along the binding.
-In this section we will discuss a natural framing of the binding of an open book and introduce a corresponding framing for its push-off.
+Hence it is sufficient to specify a framing, i.e.\ a trivialisation of its normal bundle, to be able to perform a fibre connected sum along the binding.
+Note that because the codimension of the binding is two, this can be done by specifying a push-off, or equivalently a non-zero vector field along the submanifold that is nowhere tangent, by considering the normal bundle as a complex line bundle.

-Let $N \subset M$ be a submanifold with trivial normal bundle.
-A \emph{framing} of $N$ is a trivialisation of its normal bundle.
-If the codimension of $N$ in $M$ equals two, we can consider the normal bundle as a complex line bundle, which can be trivialised by a nowhere-vanishing section.
-Thus, a framing of a codimension two submanifold with trivial normal bundle can be given by specifying a push-off, or equivalently a non-zero vector field along the submanifold that is nowhere tangent.
-We call two framed submanifolds equivalent if they are isotopic through framed submanifolds.
-Note that a framing of the binding $B$ can also be specified by a homotopy class of maps from $B$ to $S^1$.
-If $B$ is simply-connected, such a map lifts to the universal cover $\R$ and thus is null-homotopic, i.e.\ the framing is unique.

 A natural framing of the binding $B \subset M$ of an open book is the \defterm{page framing} obtained by pushing $B$ into one fixed page of the open book.
 We denote the page framing given by $\partial_x$ by $F_0$, i.e.